-It’s no secret that work doesn’t come without stress.
-There will always be hectic days, differences in opinions, and unsatisfied customers.
-In fact, surveys from the American Psychological Association find each year that money and work are the top two sources of significant stress for adults, reported at 67 percent and 65 percent in 2015, respectively.
+It’s no secret: with work, comes stress.
+In fact, surveys from the American Psychological Association find each year that money and work are the top two sources of significant stress for adults.

-The problem is that we can’t always see when our current environment is harboring negativity because we aren’t aware of what toxicity actually looks like in its early stages.
+Unfortunately, we can’t always see right away when our current environment starts harboring negative feelings.
+It’s important to be aware of what toxicity actually looks like in its early stages.

 What do you want to overhear instead?
 Solutions.
 When workers believe they can change any problems that arise, they take action to alleviate issues instead of passively complaining.
-When a company focuses only on what is wrong, it serves as a source of destruction for everyone; however, when the focus turns to what is going well and what can be done better, it becomes a source of positive growth.
+Positive growth is sure to occur when the focus turns to what is going well and what can be done better.

 When your staff members withdraw from their own professional responsibilities and leave other members picking up the pieces, it sends a blatant message of disrespect to both fellow employees and the company as a whole.